barak/terminus/README.md

 Currently the number of options modificable is small, but more will become available.

+Under Gnome Shell (and derived desktops) be sure to enable the extension, to allow you to launch the Guake mode terminal.

 ## Creating new palettes ##

 It is very easy to add new palettes to Terminus.
 Just edit a file with *.color_scheme*